Your U of T Resource Finder

 In order to sign up for the Dissertation Boot Camp, you must meet the following conditions:

-- You are actively engaged in writing a doctoral dissertation in any department at U of T; the dissertation boot camp is not open to Master’s students.
+• You are actively engaged in writing a doctoral dissertation in any department at U of T; the dissertation boot camp is not open to Master’s students.

-- You are finished with course work, qualifying exams, and primary research and/or data collection; the boot camp is designed for writing, not further reading and research.
+• You are finished with course work, qualifying exams, and primary research and/or data collection; the boot camp is designed for writing, not further reading and research.

-How does the Dissertation Boot Camp work?
+How will the Dissertation Boot Camp work?

 For virtual participants: There is no cost for virtual attendance.
 Virtual enrolment is limited to 25 PhD candidates, and eligible applicants will be accepted on a first-come, first-served basis.